Team Based Learning Workshop

 TBL Workshop Part 2 - Our 2nd 2 hour workshop, for those enthused and wanting to take things further, “How to create a TBL study unit” will follow.
 You will be able to look at the considerations for educators wanting to use TBL, how to construct the materials, and some tips and tricks.
 Due to the nature of the workshops, attendees will need to do TBL 101 in order to get benefit from the 2nd workshop.

-Prof. Josie Fraser, Executive Dean, The Open University, United Kingdom
+Prof. Josie Fraser, Deputy Vice-Chancellor, The Open University, United Kingdom

 Prof. Alison Hartley, Associate Dean, University of Bradford, United Kingdom